studam/Tableau/README.md

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)

-* Today, what is the gender breakdown of active participants (Male v.
-Female)?
+* Today, what is the gender breakdown of active participants (Male vs. Female)?

 * How effective has gender outreach been in increasing female ridership over the timespan?